backdrop-contrib/faq_recipe/README.md

 This module is a simple config recipe developed to help illustrated what can be done with a module that only contains config files and CSS.

+We have also added an install file to add some sample content.

 This recipe creates

  - A FAQ content type